JudeWells/chainsaw/README.md

 To visualise the domain assignments, ensure that you have pymol installed and update the `PYMOL_EXE` variable in `src/constants.py` to point to the pymol executable.

+Chainsaw is tested on Linux and MacOS.
+It may work on Windows but this is not guaranteed.

 ## Usage
 `python get_predictions.py --structure_file /path/to/file.pdb`
 or